postnatal recovery near me diastasic recti.jpg

 I have diastasis - what can I do?

-If you are pregnant, especially towards late pregnancy, we want to think about managing the diastasis rather than repairing it as such, as this is your body’s natural response to making more space for your baby.
+If you are pregnant, especially towards late pregnancy, we want to think about supporting the core rather than preventing diastasis to happen as such, as this is your body’s natural response to making more space for your baby.
 Rather, you want to focus on maintaining as much core integrity and elasticity in the connective tissues as possible, and avoid putting the tissues under unnecessary strain.

-If you are in the early postnatal period (first 8-12 weeks after birth), although your body is actively trying to close and heal after birth, research shows that a diastasis that hasn’t healed at 3 months postpartum is most likely to remain the same at 12 months postpartum if left unaddressed.
-So it’s really worth supporting your body’s natural healing process as early as possible after birth to ensure your diastasis heals.
-You can check on your progress by performing the self-check every couple of weeks,
+If you are in the early postnatal period (first 8-12 weeks after birth), your body is actively trying to close and heal after birth, so it’s worth gently supporting your body’s natural healing process through realigning, closing and gentle re-strengthening exercises.

 So where do you start?